The EHC Think Tank

 How it works

-The EHC Think Tank shall act both as an incubator of patient-led advocacy content as well as a platform for the above-outlined ‘systems change’, and therefore, its work is divided into two parts:
+The EHC Think Tank acts both as an incubator of patient-led advocacy content as well as a platform for the above-outlined ‘systems change’, and therefore, its work is divided into two parts:

 Internal Think Tank work: patient-led advocacy content

 Patient-led data collection and its ensuing advocacy materials form the cornerstone of the EHC’s work and continue to be driven and expanded from within the Think Tank.
 Additionally, the Think Tank supports patient-facing analytical work in key areas such as health policy and therapeutic advancements, while also supporting public-facing patient-experience testimonials and patient insights such as (but not limited to):